TTLabs/EvaporateJS/README.md

 * **aws_url**: default='https://s3.amazonaws.com', the S3 endpoint URL
 * **cloudfront**: default=false, whether to format upload urls to upload via CloudFront.
 Usually requires aws_url to be something other than the default
 * **timeUrl',**: default=undefined, a url on your application server which will return a DateTime. for example '/sign_auth/time' and return a RF 2616 Date (http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) e.g. "Tue, 01 Jan 2013 04:39:43 GMT".
 See https://github.com/TTLabs/EvaporateJS/issues/74
+* **computeContentMd5',**: default=false, whether to compute and send an MD5 digest for each part for verification by AWS S3.,
+* **cryptoMd5Method',**: default=undefined, a method that computes the MD5 digest according to https://www.ietf.org/rfc/rfc1864.txt.
+Only applicable when `computeContentMd5` is set.
+    Method signature is `function (data) { return 'computed MD5 digest of data'; }` where `data` is a JavaScript binary string representation of the body payload to encode.
+If you are using:
+    - Spark MD5, the method would look like this: `function (data) { return btoa(SparkMD5.hashBinary(data, true)); }`.

 ### .add()